kschang77/READMEnator/README.md

 ## Code Snippet

+This is the main program.
+Proper use of async then. yourREADME.md was chosen because I don't want the app to overwrite this README.md, right?

 ```
  askQuestions().then(function (result) {
     var ret = result
     doProcessing(ret).then(function (ret2) {
       var ret3 = Object.assign(ret, ret2)
       var procData = generateMarkdown(ret3)
-      writeToFile("README.md", procData)
+      writeToFile("yourREADME.md", procData)
-      console.info("README.md has been written to app directory. ")
+      console.info("yourREADME.md has been written to app directory. ")
     })
   })
   }